Brohammad/clickhouse-java/README.md

 - New Query API that returns a list of GenericRecords that cant be used as DTOs
 - Native format reader
 - Performance improvements
-    - Less number of internal buffers compare to the old client
+    - Less number of internal buffers compared to the old client
     - More configuration for performance tuning
     - Less object allocation
 - Upcoming new features